zewpo/jastery/README.md

 ## To Build for WebAssembly

+If you havent already installed the wasm target for the rust compiler;

+`rustup target add wasm32-unknown-unknown`

+Then, you can just run this.

 `cargo run --bin wasm_build --features wasm_build`

 This cargo bin target simply runs the contents of the wasm_build.script file - and then does some md5 hashing to make the webassembly thing avoid using old cached versions.